Fantasy and pretend play. Encourage kids to explore and discover more

 What is fantasy play?

-Also known as pretend play, fantasy play ranges from talking to dolls, pretending to cook, playing teacher, and having imaginary friends.
+Also known as pretend play, fantasy play ranges from talking to baby doll soft toys, pretending to use kitchen toys for cooking, playing teacher, and having imaginary friends.
 Children may offer to serve you a favorite food; they may invite you to a tea party.
 They may tell you that their bear is hurt or that they saved their doll from a dragon.
 Fantasy play is a highly rewarding activity that enriches children and enables various skills.

 Why do children indulge in fantasy play?